 Roasting of Coffee

-It is through the process of roasting that green coffee beans are transformed into various flavors of coffee and other products.
+Through the process of roasting, green coffee beans are transformed into various flavors of coffee and other products.
 Variations in modes and techniques of roasting manifest in various flavors and varieties of coffee products.

-While there are slight changes in the level of essential ingredients like caffeine, acid, sugar, and proteins, the taste varies to a larger extent in different flavors and products.
-The process of rousting induces physical and chemical changes in the raw material, which is green coffee beans, and transforms them into the desired final products.
+While there are slight changes in essential ingredients like caffeine, acid, sugar, and proteins, the taste varies to a larger extent in different flavors and products.
+The process of rousting induces physical and chemical changes in the raw material, which is green coffee beans and transforms them into the desired final products.

-The critical chemical reaction that changes the raw coffee beans into the roasted, finished products is called the Maillard reaction.
 Fostering a chemical reaction between the chemical ingredients of coffee gives the distinctive flavors of the end products.
+The critical chemical reaction that changes the raw coffee beans into roasted, finished products is called the Maillard reaction.
 It is not limited to coffee only.
 And instead, it encompasses the processing of a wide variety of foods, including steaks, biscuits, and bread pieces.

 The bulk of the coffee in the market mainly roasts on a large scale through big machines, but small-scale roasting has also come into vogue commercially with the unique flavors served at specialty shops.
-There are further varieties in the process of roasting in the non-commercial, personal domain.
+There are other varieties in the process in the non-commercial, personal domain.

 Heat applied is the generally applied criterion of the light, medium, and dark roast coffee.
 During absorption of heat, the color of the coffee darkens to yellow and different shades of brown.
 The coffee color also darkens over time; hence color may not be considered the only indicator of the degree of roasting.